hexaredecimal/Zulu/README.md

 # Amethyst: Parser && Lexer Generator

-Barley comes with a bundle of useful modules to create a comfortable environment for programmers!
+Zulu comes with a bundle of useful modules to create a comfortable environment for programmers!

 A separate section will be dedicated to one of them.